← Back to Characters

 Brennen Jerhit

-Alias: The Thazvaari Warlord
+The Thazvaari Warlord

-Era: Warlord Eras (~500–17 Years Before Modern Geba)
+Era: Warlord Eras

-Affiliation: Thazvaari Warlord (Jerhit Syndicate Progenitor)
+Affiliation: Thazvaari Warlord (Jerhit Syndicate progenitor)

-Legacy
+The Legacy

 About Vesselborn

-Vesselborn is the story of Geba — a world that has carried an empire for six thousand years.
+Vesselborn is the story of Geba, a world that has carried an empire for six thousand years.

-It begins with Vaer’karesh, who unites five nations into the first empire and fixes a common language and law.
+It begins with Vaer'karesh, who unites five nations into the first empire and fixes a common language and law.
 Across the ages, the empire fights and finally breaks Thazvaar, welcomes Jeyrha through engineering and diplomacy, and liberates Berinu by choice.
-In Ngorrhal, the people of the mountain passes lose their ancestral name and are permanently renamed the Frost Sentinels, whose strength helps secure imperial rule.
+In Ngorrhal, the greatest warriors of the mountain passes become the Frost Sentinels, whose strength helps secure imperial rule.
 The Haavu cannon systems cement that dominance.

 At its height, the empire spans continents and raises relay towers that bind cities, coasts, and passes into one network.
-Assassinations and civil wars follow — the Fracture — but the answer is not a vacuum.
-The Shadow Rule forms from imperial networks and manufactures peace, ending the warlord broadcasts and taking the world back from collapse.
+The last emperor is assassinated and the throne shatters.
+Civil wars consume the planet.
+But the answer is not collapse.
+The Shadow Rule forms from what the empire left behind, ends the warlord broadcasts, and holds the world together without a crown.
 They are the empire made quiet: continuity without ceremony.

-Stories range from relay-field defenses and inland recoveries to city governance and frontier resettlement; from rail lines and air programs that stitch regions together to festivals and work crews where culture and politics collide; from Frost Sentinel memory to families choosing the safety of hub clearings or the risk beyond the grid.
+Stories range from relay field defenses and inland recoveries to city governance and frontier resettlement; from airship crews racing through volcanic caverns to truth seekers embedding in syndicate operations; from arena fighters practicing an ancient faith through combat to families choosing the safety of hub clearings or the risk beyond the grid.

 This is Geba.